 Congratulations!
 You’ve selected New Direction Trust Company (NDTCO) as the independent custodian for your tax-sheltered account.
 Of course, we think you made the right choice.
-But what exactly does a "custodian” do?
+But what exactly do IRA “custodians” do?
 Is a custodian different from an “administrator?”
 We think you should know the difference, and we’ll explore why below.

-As your custodian, NDTCO acts like a bank, in that we hold your assets and handle your account’s financial transactions, providing the buffer between you and your investment required to retain your account’s tax advantages (click here to learn more about the role of an IRA custodian).
-Administrators (sometimes called third-party administrators or TPAs) do not hold any deposits but act as more of a recordkeeper to manage client requests and generate statements and necessary documents.
+As your custodian, NDTCO acts like a bank in that we hold your assets and handle your account’s financial transactions.
+We provide a buffer between you and your investment required to retain your account’s tax advantages.
+Third-party administrators (TPAs) do not hold any deposits but act as more of a recordkeeper to manage client requests and generate statements and necessary documents.

-It is important to note all tax-sheltered accounts have a custodian, but some custodians outsource the required recordkeeping and other administrative services to third-party administrators.
+It’s important to note all tax-sheltered accounts have a custodian, but some custodians outsource various administrative services to TPA.
 With this relationship, some custodians operate behind the scenes and leave most client-facing interactions to the administrator.
-To streamline and optimize investment processes for our clients, NDTCO operates as a one-stop shop and does not work with a third-party administrator.
+To streamline and optimize investment processes for our clients, NDTCO operates as a one-stop shop.
+We do not utilize the services of a TPA.

-NDTCO was founded on the principle of accountability — enable access to investor choices while providing the best customer service in the self-directed retirement industry.
+NDTCO was founded on the principle of accountability.
+We wanted to provide access to investor choices while providing the best customer service in the self-directed retirement industry.

-As a custodian, NDTCO is directly accountable to federal and state regulators and the IRS.
-Since we are chartered in the state of Kansas, we are regulated by the Office of the State Bank Commissioner of Kansas as well as by the aforementioned government bodies.
-Because custodians answer directly to their regulators and must follow their guidance, we are also regularly subject to examinations and review of a vast array of information processes, operations, and compliance mandates.
+As a custodian, NDTCO is directly accountable to Federal and State regulators and the IRS.
+We are further regulated by the Office of the State Bank Commissioner of Kansas (where we are chartered).
+Because custodians answer directly to their regulators and must follow their guidance, we are regularly subject to examinations and review of a vast array of information processes, operations, and compliance mandates.

-Administrators are not held to the same regulatory standards as custodians since they are merely intermediaries and only interact with account holders versus holding their deposits.
-Ideally administrators would act in accordance with the regulatory standards their custodians are subject to, but this cannot be assumed in every instance.
+TPAs are not held to the same regulatory standards as custodians since they are merely intermediaries.
+Ideally, administrators would act in accordance with the regulatory standards their custodians are subject to, but this cannot be assumed.

 NDTCO has gone even further to increase security and privacy for our account holders through our recent upgrades to the Client Portal security tools and secure transaction processing.